-• Undertake School Based Apprenticeship
+• Undertake s School Based Apprenticeship

 Please note: School Based Apprenticeship/Traineeships (SBATs) can be arranged when students find an employer who agrees to employ them as an apprentice or trainee covering both their Work Placement and VET studies.
-A training contract registered with the Office of Training and Tertiary Education is required.
-For details, contact Mr Duncan, our Careers/Pathways Coordinator.
+SBATs are implemented and managed by Headstart, a Depart of Education initiative.
+Please see the Pathways Department if you would like to discuss this option.